wastl/freebase-primarysourcestool/README.md

     GET /entities/<QID>

-The service is modeled after the Wikidata REST API, but currently only supports retrieving data in JSON format.
+The service is modeled after the Wikidata REST API, and supports retrieving data in JSON and TSV format (see content negotiation below).

 Status Codes: